just-seba/code-butler/vscode-extension/README.md

-# Code Butler
+# Code Butler for Visual Studio Code

-[Code Butler](https://github.com/just-seba/code-butler) is a [dotnet tool](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools) and [VS code extension](https://marketplace.visualstudio.com/items?itemName=projektanker.code-butler) for your `C#` files at your service.
+This extension makes use of the dotnet tool [code-butler](https://www.nuget.org/packages/code-butler) to clean up you `C#` files.

 This tool is heavily inspired by [CodeMaid](https://www.codemaid.net).
-As it is available as as a stand-alone version and as a Visual Studio Code extension, this tool will provide similar features.
+As it is available as as a [dotnet tool](https://www.nuget.org/packages/code-butler) and [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=just-seba.vscode-code-butler), this tool will provide similar features.

 ## Features